 Exploring the Issue of Chemical Dependency

 Have you ever thought you have a problem with drinking alcohol or using drugs?
 If so, you may have tried to quit on your own and found that while you can gain some level of sobriety, freedom from the compulsion to use your drug of choice has been elusive.
-At Celebrate Recovery we know that a relationship with Jesus Christ as our Higher Power can set us free.
+At Celebrate Recovery, we know that a relationship with Jesus Christ as our Higher Power can set us free from addiction.

 Characteristics of someone struggling with Chemical Dependency may include, but are not limited to:

 - I drink or use in excess to get drunk or high on a regular basis.